ZJUArch/verilog-general-guide/README.md

 #### Always block

-- When a signal in sensitive list changes, the block content will be execute
+- When a signal in sensitive list changes, the block content will be executed.
 - Two common usage:
     - `always @*`: for combination logic
-        - `*` equals to all the right hand variables inside that block or-ed together
+        - `*` equals to all the right hand variables inside that block
     - `always @(posedge clk)`: for sequential logic

 **Tip:** It is preferable to use synchronize reset to maintain small time delay.
 For example: